Cruising - Awards

 KYC Cruisers Trophy – This trophy will be awarded to a KYC cruiser who, while on their own yacht and flying the KYC Burgee, voyages the greatest number of nautical miles in fresh water in a single season between launch and haul out.

-The Flags to recognize the number of nautical miles sailed are for:
+The Pennants to recognize the number of nautical miles sailed are:

 Main Duck Pennant -- Awarded for a journey to Main Duck Island and staying at least one night either at the dock in School House Bay or anchored.